Driver’s License Restoration in Traverse City: The Basics

 There is little or no advantage to hiring your local attorney to handle your driver’s license restoration case.
 Today, most lawyers file a driver’s license restoration application, including all exhibits, letters, etc.., via the internet.
 This means that dropping off letters or other evidence is not needed.
 A client can pay an attorney to scan your documents into a pdf file, or the client can save money and scan their own documents and email them to their attorney.
 All license restoration cases in Northern Michigan are conducted via television teleconferencing at select Secretary of State offices.
 If the client doesn’t live in one of the cities with the teleconferencing equipment, then the client will have to travel to a city on the day of their hearing that has a Secretary of State office with the equipment.
 A driver’s license restoration lawyer in Northern Michigan must travel to the same location.
 Each Secretary of State office services a different geographic region, these regions are not all the same.
 For example, the Petoskey Secretary of State office is one of the busiest offices in the State for restoration cases, it takes a long time to get a hearing.
 In comparison, the Traverse City office less busy and hearings are scheduled much sooner.
 This means that a driver’s license restoration attorney near me search will likely bring up a local attorney.
 But is this attorney the best choice?
 In my opinion, the convenience of having a local attorney near the client is outweighed by hiring an attorney with the knowledge and experience to get the job done.

-The out of state client clearance case.
+The out-of-state client clearance case.
 Michigan has a hold on my license

 When a driver leaves Michigan for a fresh start, but they leave with restrictions, suspension, or revocations due to multiple DUI convictions, this person will run into problems when they seek a new driver’s license in a different state.
 The driver will be told by a DMV representative in the new state that Michigan has a hold on their license.
 This means that the driver must clear up the problem back in Michigan, hence I call this a clearance case.
-Please visit my blog for more information on my service for out of state clients seeking a clearance with the State of Michigan.
+Please visit my blog for more information on my service for out-of-state clients seeking a clearance with the State of Michigan.

 Mr. Benedict did a great job helping me regain my driving privileges.
-He was always available and punctual through the entire process.
+He was always available and punctual throughout the entire process.
 I believe my attempt would have been unsuccessful without his representation.
 He is very knowledgeable in the process and what it takes to be successful.
 I highly recommend his services as an attorney.